At a Glance

 Related: Should You Use a 401k Loan to Pay Off Debt?

-2. Home Equity Loan and HELOC
+2. Home equity loan and HELOC

 An alternative to hardship personal loans is a home equity loan or a home equity line of credit.
 This type of debt involves taking out a lump sum of money or gaining access up to a certain amount of money, but the equity in your home serves as collateral.
 It’s important to be cautious with this type of loan, as a failure to repay what you owe can result in the loss of the equity put up as collateral.